 An increase in zoned FAR includes, but is not limited to, modifications of the definition of floor area, amendments to the exclusions of floor area and a direct increase in the FAR number.
 All of the potential options identified above would require a ballot question for an amendment that would allow a property to add FAR, as they would result in an increase in zoned FAR "by zoning, transfer, or any other means" pursuant to City Charter Section 1.03(c).

-As the deadline to place questions on the November ballot has passed, it is unlikely that any additional FAR questions could be placed on a ballot this year.
+As the deadline to place questions on the November 2020 ballot has passed, no additional FAR questions could be placed on a ballot this year.
+The next general election is November 2021.

 RECOMMENDATION